Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 You see, IPL devices keep ultraviolet radiation to a minimum by blocking and controlling the wavelength below 500 nm.
 These rays also help you fight sun damage.
 When the skin absorbs them, they turn into heat energy and target specific skin cells, especially those that have been damaged by the sun.
 This reduces dark spots and sun spots and in some cases even removes them permanently.

-So go to a clinic that uses IPL technology, or even better: you can try it with the IPL hair removal devices from Ulike can be done from the comfort of your own home.
+So go to a clinic that uses IPL technology, or even better: you can try it with the IPL hair removal devices from Ulike from the comfort of your own home.
 With these devices, you will definitely get clinic-like results at home.

 Yes, you can buy one of their impeccable devices for the price of a laser session.
 But Ulike's IPL hair removal devices are designed (and certified) to last for years.